 Gifts of tangible property to charity can also be made upon death under the donor’s will.
 Although the item’s fair market value will be included in the value of the donor’s gross estate for estate tax purposes, it will be offset by a charitable deduction of an equal amount.

 Lifetime Gifts to Individuals

 Property given away during a donor’s lifetime is removed from the donor’s estate, and any post-gift appreciation escapes estate tax at the donor’s death.
 However, the recipient of a lifetime gift will receive a carry-over cost basis in the property.
 Thus, the capital gains resulting from the recipient’s later sale of an appreciated gift of property may generate a sizable income tax to the recipient.
-Instead of using appreciated tangibles for lifetime gifts, it might be more advantageous for a donor to retain tangibles that may be sold at some point in his or her own name, and later leave them to named beneficiaries at death.
+Instead of using appreciated tangibles for lifetime gifts, it might be more advantageous for a donor to retain tangibles, particularly those that may be sold shortly after transfer to the intended recipients, in his or her own name until his or her death, at which point they can be left to the intended recipients.
 This would allow the tangibles to receive a step-up in basis at the donor’s death before passing to the intended recipients.

 Lifetime Gifts to Charity